vstoms/vitepress/docs/naming-conventions.md

 ### Role Definitions

-Name of custom roles should start with `Omnia` followed by a meaningful description of the role.
+Name of custom roles should start with `FFT` followed by a meaningful description of the role.

 Examples: